sodadata/docs/soda/glossary.md

 ### scan YAML
 {% include glossary-scan-yaml.md %}

+### SodaCL (Beta)
+The domain-specific language to define Soda Checks in a checks YAML file.
+A Soda Check is a test that Soda Core (Beta) executes when it scans a dataset in your data source.
+See <a href="https://docs.soda.io/soda-cl/soda-cl-overview.html" target="_blank">SodaCL documentation</a>.

 ### Soda Cloud
 A web application that enables you to examine scan results and create monitors and alerts.
 Create a Soda Cloud account at [cloud.soda.io](https://cloud.soda.io/signup).
 If you also use Soda SQL, you can [connect Soda SQL to Soda Cloud]({% link soda-cloud/connect_to_cloud.md %}).

+### Soda Core (Beta)
+A free, open-source, command-line tool that enables you to use the Soda Check Language (Beta) to turn user-defined input into aggregated SQL queries.
+You can use this as a stand-alone tool to monitor data quality from the command-line, or connect it to a Soda Cloud account to monitor your data using a web application.
+See <a href="https://docs.soda.io/soda-core/overview.html" target="_blank">Soda Core documentation</a>.

+### Soda Spark
+Soda Spark is an extension of Soda SQL that allows you to run Soda SQL functionality programmatically on a <a href="https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.html" target="_blank">Spark dataframe</a>.

 ### Soda SQL
 An open-source command-line tool that scans the data in your data source.
 You can use this as a stand-alone tool to monitor data quality from the command-line, or connect it to a Soda Cloud account to monitor your data using a web application.
 Start by [installing Soda SQL]({% link soda-sql/installation.md%}).